Is it safe to drink a little bit of alcohol while pregnant, such as a glass of wine?

 Key Facts on Alcohol and Pregnancy

 There is no safe amount or type of alcohol to consume during pregnancy.
 Any amount of alcohol, even if it’s just one glass of wine, passes from the mother to the baby.
-It makes no difference if the alcohol is wine, beer, or liquor (vodka, rum, tequila, etc.)
+It makes no difference if the alcohol is wine, beer, or liquor or distilled spirits (vodka, rum, tequila, etc.)

 Alcohol used during pregnancy can result in FASD.
-An estimated 40,000 newborns each year are affected by FAS, Fetal Alcohol Syndrome, or have FASD, Fetal Alcohol Spectrum Disorders, with damage ranging from major to subtle.
+An estimated 40,000 newborns each year are believed to have an FASD, Fetal Alcohol Spectrum Disorders, with damage ranging from major to subtle.

-1 in 100 babies have FASD, nearly the same rate as Autism.
+1 in 100 newborns in the U.S. might have FASD, nearly the same rate as Autism.
 FASD is more prevalent than Down Syndrome, Cerebral Palsy, SIDS, Cystic Fibrosis, and Spina Bifida combined.
 Alcohol use during pregnancy is the leading preventable cause of birth defects, developmental disabilities, and learning disabilities.